agile-lab-dev/data-platform-shaper/README.md

 This catalog should be the base for defining data platform assets and ontologies capable of describing data collection, data mesh, and data products, i.e., the typical items that compose a modern data platform.

 ## How to build and run the project
 The project is currently based on the [rdf4j](https://rdf4j.org) library and the [GraphDB](https://graphdb.ontotext.com) knowledge graph from Ontotext.
-There is a plan to support the RDF4J Native Store.

-It's a Scala 3 project based on the [sbt building](https://www.scala-sbt.org) tool that needs to be previously installed; for running the tests, you need to have a docker daemon up and running.
+It's a Scala 3 project based on the [sbt building](https://www.scala-sbt.org) tool that needs to be previously installed; for running the tests, you need to have a docker daemon up and running, please check that the docker daemon is accessible from a non-root user.
 The tests are performed using a GraphDB instance running in a container.
 A docker-compose file is provided for running GraphDB and the microservice together.

 ### Build and Test
 This is a Scala-based project; we used [Scala 3](https://www.scala-lang.org) in combination with the [Typelevel libraries](https://typelevel.org), in particular, [Cats Effect](https://typelevel.org/cats-effect/) for managing effect using the tag-less final pattern.